acresources/serverslist/README.md

 ## FAQ

+#### Is there a step by step guide to adding my server?
+* Please see the Wiki here: https://github.com/acresources/serverslist/wiki/Step-by-step-guide-to-adding-your-server

 #### Can I change my server id?
 * Once a server is submitted, it's id must not change.
 * If you decommission your server and start up a new server, even if your new server reuses the same name, you should submit a new server to the list using a new id.